strikeslip/SeisClaw/README.md

 Additive synthesis constructs complex timbres by summing multiple sine wave oscillators, each at a specific frequency and amplitude.
 Where subtractive synthesis removes, additive synthesis builds from fundamentals up.
 It is computationally more expensive but offers precise control over harmonic content — particularly useful for events with clear harmonic structure in their waveforms.

-In SeisClaw, additive synthesis handles: harmonic tremor events (volcanic or tectonic tremor with clear periodic structure), events where spectral analysis reveals dominant frequency peaks that can be directly reproduced as partials, and MUZAK mode — the freeze state inherited from ShadowZone, where the waveform is held and the synthesis shifts to a more sustained, pitched character.
+In SEISCLAW, additive synthesis handles: harmonic tremor events (volcanic or tectonic tremor with clear periodic structure), events where spectral analysis reveals dominant frequency peaks that can be directly reproduced as partials, and MUZAK mode — the freeze state inherited from ShadowZone, where the waveform is held and the synthesis shifts to a more sustained, pitched character.
 In freeze mode, the additive engine constructs a chord from the current scale and root frequency, voiced according to the geological parameters of the frozen event.

 Parameter mappings: